biocore/metagenomics_pooling_notebook/README.md

 ## Installation

-**Note that this package is designed to be used with Qiita, and the tests will not run without a Qiita installation.**
+**Note that this package is designed to be used with Qiita, and some tests will fail without a Qiita installation.**

 To install this package, first clone the repository from GitHub: